nervosnetwork/docs.nervos.org/website/docs/tech-explanation/glossary.md

 ### Smart Contract

 A smart contract is a self-executing contract with the terms of the agreement between contract creators and contract users being directly written into lines of code.
 The code and the agreements contained therein exist across a distributed, decentralized blockchain network.
-Also known as script on Nervos CKB.
+Also known as Script on Nervos CKB.

 ---